CATISNOTSODIUM/BOF/README.md

 ++++-->.++. // output 0, 2 memory [2 | 2]
 +++[>+<-]>. // output 3 memory [0 | 3]
 ```
-Taking user input can be a little bit tricky, so we decided not to include the character `,` (receive user input) from the Brainfuck.
+Taking user input can be a little bit tricky, so we decided not to include the character `,` (receive user input) from the Brainf_ck.
 Therefore, only seven characters are included in the original language.

 ---
 ## Variables